 Do some animals stay with you for a long time?

 Our animals will stay with us as long as they need to.
 When the right home comes along they will be adopted, but finding the right home can often take time.
 Occasionally an animal will need treatment before it is ready to be rehomed.
 There are some cases when animals never leave us, and spend the entirety of their natural life with us.

 The main way people can help our farm animals is by sponsoring them.
 A number of our animals are cared for in this way.
 We do take on volunteers for the farm, but this needs to be people who can commit to regular hours and days.
 It is hard, messy work and isn’t for everyone!

 Do these animals live in groups?

 The majority of our farm animals live with each other, and mix with the other farm animals.
 They can be rather easy going and mix well with any new outsiders that may be introduced.
 This isn’t so for our pigs though who would not get on as a large group, they are therefore kept in separate pairs with some pigs living as individuals, although these do have many ‘non pig’ farmyard friends.
 We often have to keep cockerels separate to avoid them fighting.

 How do these animals needs change in winter?

-The main difference for the farm animals in winter is that that extra feeds may have to be given to the sheep.
+The main difference for the farm animals in winter is that extra feeds may have to be given.
 This is because their grazing will have all but disappeared over the winter.
 Besides that there is a lot more cleaning to be done by the staff to ensure the ground is suitable for them to live on; if the sheep and pigs in particular are standing in too much damp and mud this can cause issues with their hooves.
-Extra bedding will be provided when necessary, but this is not normally needed.
+Extra bedding will be provided when necessary.
 The animals keep their sleeping areas pretty clean – especially the pigs!